Greek Play 2016 - Euripides' Alcestis

 Greek Play 2015 - Aristophanes' Clouds

-It will be directed by Oliver Harrington who has chosen to produce Aristophanes' Clouds, a spectacular comedy with a touch of tragedy.
+Oliver Harrington chose to produce Aristophanes' Clouds, a spectacular comedy with a touch of tragedy.
 It sees country bumpkin Strepsiades visit Socrates at the mysterious Thinkery, for help in escaping his debts.
 Here lives a new Argument, that threatens to bring down the Establishment and its values, which old Strepsiades hopes Socrates will teach him.
 But beware!
 A storm looms as The Clouds, the philosopher’s mysterious patron goddesses, have a lesson of their own for Strepsiades, and it's certainly no joke.
-The Executive Producer will be Dr Emmanuela Bakola.
+The Executive Producer was Dr Emmanuela Bakola.

 Wednesday 11 February 2015 – 14.30 and 19.00